larrynorcrossva/pie-local-development/README.md

 - Data (Seeding mock databases) (short-running)
 - Applications (VAR, SM, VATS, etc) (development-centric)

+Prior to starting the stack, you may find it helpful to use the `./menu` script to log-in to the DTR, pull the images, and build the current project source.
+The resulting containers will be tagged
 The stack should be stood up in this order to guarantee all dependencies are met at each segment of the infrastructure.
 Be sure to run the ECR login command such as
 `$(aws ecr get-login --no-include-email)` so the scripts are are able to properly pull prior to standing up each segment